Analysis | The day coronavirus cases hit a new high, a senior Trump adviser tried to diminish the death toll

-Given Atlas’s route from conservative media to the West Wing and given the argument that he was tapped to promote, we are therefore not surprised when we see tweets like this one.
+Given Atlas’s route from conservative media to the West Wing, and given the argument that he was tapped to promote, we are therefore not surprised when we see tweets like this one:

 It is a very Trump administration graph: goading political opponents, celebrating the president’s efforts — and relying on misrepresentation.

-In this case, the problem is that the y-axis on the graph Atlas shared intentionally diminishes the number of deaths occurring.
+In this case, the problem is that the Y axis on the graph Atlas shared intentionally diminishes the number of deaths occurring.
 We understand his point: The number of deaths is low relative to the number of cases.
-But by presenting the data in this way, Atlas makes it look like the number of deaths is insignificant.
+But by presenting the data in this way, Atlas makes it look as though the number of deaths is insignificant.
 As intended.

 It’s not that the data are wrong.
 It just makes it impossible to actually evaluate the number of deaths occurring.
 Consider this version of the same graph.

 Notice anything?
 From July on, we actually cranked up the number of deaths by 25 percent to 50 percent.
-In other words, we added one death for every two that occurred — but you can’t tell, because the y-axis is so expansive.
+In other words, we added one death for every two that occurred — but you can’t tell, because the Y axis is so expansive.
 We could show, say, the number of auto deaths per day relative to the number of people who are driving, but that doesn’t really tell us much about auto deaths.

 This is why we generally show the number of deaths recorded nationally on a graph like this one.

-Here, we see an effect that Atlas would like us not to see: as cases go up, so do deaths.
+Here, we see an effect that Atlas would like us not to see: As cases go up, so do deaths.

-Trump has liked to argue that the number of deaths occurring from the virus have dropped precipitously — and, he implies, that they will continue to do so.
+Trump has argued that the number of covid-19 deaths has dropped precipitously — and he implies that it will continue to do so.
 But that’s not really the case.

 There’s an understandable relationship between new cases and new deaths.
 Data from the COVID Tracking Project show that hospitalizations increase about a week after new cases surge.
 Deaths follow about a week after that.

-To evaluate the relationship between cases and deaths, then, it’s more useful to see how that ratio has changed over time, not simply to compare deaths now with deaths back in April, when the virus was less well understood and hospitals in New York were being overwhelmed.
+To evaluate the relationship between cases and deaths, then, it’s more useful to see how that ratio has changed over time, not simply to compare deaths now with deaths in April, when the virus not as well understood and hospitals in New York were being overwhelmed.

 Considering new deaths relative to new cases two weeks prior, the ratio has been essentially flat since early July.
 On a given day, the number of new deaths has been about 1.75 percent of the number of new cases 14 days earlier.
 That ratio varies a bit, but not a lot.